Recommended calculator

 Faster payoff comes from strengthening the parts of the plan that reduce the balance, not from adding more techniques.

-Focusing on measurable progress—how much the balance changes from one cycle to the next—provides a clearer path than relying on general strategies or assumptions about what should work.
+Focusing on measurable progress—how much the balance changes from one cycle to the next—gives you a better signal than relying on general strategies or assumptions about what should work.

 Quick summary